 PS.
 No free times here, adult rate $20.

-I’ll mention this off the top because I didn’t know it myself and they don’t really advertise it: access to the permanent exhibits (and there are many) are free at all times.
+This is a great museum.
+And I’ll mention this off the top because I didn’t know it myself and they don’t really advertise it: access to the permanent exhibits are free at all times.
 You only pay for the temporary exhibits.

 There’s a lot to this museum and I can’t comment on all the permanent exhibits because we didn’t cover them all.
 Since they are free, we’ll stroll back in here on a rainy day and spend more time.
 This alone makes the Montreal Museum of Fine Arts a must-see.
 It’s also worth always keeping up to date on what the temporary exhibits are as they are on par with the best seen around the world.